magento/devdocs/_includes/contributor/rewards.md

 | ------------ | --- | --- |
-New topic | 30 | New file submissions for content that has never existed on devdocs Major update | 20 | Significant updates to existing content, such as a new section or example Technical | 10 | Updates to the code or processes that alter the technical content of the document
+New topic | 30 | New file submissions for content that has never existed on devdocs Major update | 20 | Significant updates to existing content, such as a new section or example Technical | 10 | Updates to code or processes that alter the technical content of the document